noChechako/administration-clients/README.md

 ```
 After this, in folder of the project you will see folder `documention`

-For check `coverage` documentation, you can run this command^
+For check `coverage` documentation, you can run this command:
 ```bash
 $ npm run compodoc:coverage
 ```